nicohlr/ipychart/docs/docs/user_guide/charts.md

 ### Data structure

-You can also specify the dataset as x/y coordinates when using the time scale.

-data: [{x:'2016-12-25', y:20}, {x:'2016-12-26', y:10}]
-You can also specify the dataset for a bar chart as arrays of two numbers.
-This will force rendering of bars with gaps between them (floating-bars).
-First and second numbers in array will correspond the start and the end point of a bar respectively.

-data: [[5,6], [-3,-6]]

-You can input your data in the data argument of the dataset using two formats :
+You can input your data in the data argument of the dataset using three different formats :

 #### Number